 Please articulate your views in your words, rather than borrowing extensively (which could result in plagiarism) when you write the essays.

 Answers must be illustrated with concrete examples and factual evidence.
 The maximum length limit for each answer is 2000 words.
-Answers that exceed this limit will be penalized. a.
-Compare and contrast the revolution in Egypt this year with that in either Tunisia or Libya.
-On what dimensions are they similar?
-Different?
-What are the implications, in your view, for these countries’ alignments in international affairs? b.
-Are the economic difficulties facing European countries – Greece, Ireland, Portugal, Italy, Spain, and others – more a crisis of capitalism or a crisis of democracy? c.
-Are the increasing economic capacity of China, and the way it is being employed by the Chinese government, threats to other members of the G20, opportunities, or both? d.
-Is Barack Obama’s re-election as US President likely to make the world more peaceful? e.
-Why is the European economic crisis not ending despite frantic efforts? f.
-Is it fair to call 21st century an “Asian Century”? g.
-What does the latest unrest in Turkey tell you about democracy? h.
-Can the U.S. and China cooperate with each other? i.
-Is surveillance of global communications by the U.S. government justified?
+Answers that exceed this limit will be penalized.
+A. Why is the European economic crisis not ending despite frantic efforts?
+B. Is it fair to call 21st century an “Asian Century”?
+C. What does the latest unrest in Turkey tell you about democracy?
+D. Can the U.S. and China cooperate with each other?
+E. Is surveillance of global communications by the U.S. government justified?
 F. Why have the Panama Leaks caused political upheaval around the world?
 G. Can China and the USA coexist and avoid conflict?
 H. Is the EU unprepared to control terrorism?